jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 But that would be wrong.
 After all, all life is found nowhere else but Earth (as far as we know).
 Why is a copper water pipe or medical textbook artificial if the copper in insects or the wood in trees are natural?
 The Game of Life is a battle to grow things that can self-replicate in their environment and fight off entropy.
 As physicist Richard Mueller notes in his book "Now: The Physics of Time", technology does that every bit as much as biology does.

 What became artificial about civilization is the method used to select tools of the ecosystems.
 And this is because our big brains self-awareness and information processed mixed without biological self-interest to unnatural results.

 The diversity of humanity, selected by the coach, became the means to see tribes living in the wilderness, where there was in fact humans staffing growing ecosystems.

 This fact explains why people can seek the self-interest but be surprised when others do the same.
-We see others not as technological operators in the ecosystem that sustains us, but biological tribe members or outsiders, based on a ever changing identity such as gender, race, etc.
+We see others not as technological operators in the ecosystem that sustains us, but biological tribe members or outsiders, based on a ever changing identity such as gender, race, ethnicity, nations etc.

 This worked okay when technology was so primitive humanity still spent much of their time traveling, harvesting, and depending on the biological ecosystems.
-With technomass no exceeding biomass, we can't go on pretending our primary identity is rooted in genetics of ancient humans.
+With technomass now exceeding biomass, we can't go on pretending our primary identity is rooted in genetics of ancient humans.

+Because that is not how the coach sees us, and is not how we are selected.
+We may artificially prescribe identities to justify our attacks on others.
+Using communism again, its system selected persons because their families were royalty, engineers, graphic designers, anything they felt abused their economic power over the working class.
+While fascism has "drop rules" of racial blood, with so many grandparents needed to be verified to classify as an insider, while doing things like testing head configurations for ethnic authenticity.

+Both tried to used evolutionary thinking, but to extreme genotype or phenotype beliefs used to explain and limit the access to the extended phenotype's creation, usage, and power.

+Neither system applied evolutionary thinking to tools themselves.
+Tool ecosystems, like biological ones, grow, speciate, drift, and follow the other tenants of Darwin's evolution.
+The difference is there is endless artificial selection, human storytelling, beliefs, and ideologies, that misinterpret and interfere with techvolution.

 So many generations into technological ecosystem, we need to make modern life more natural by replacing artificial with natural selection.
 The first step is realizing we are genetic creatures using tools to play a modified version of the Game of Life.

-I often wonder how my speech impediment would have changed in earlier times.
-At least in nomadic times, I think it might have been an advantage.
-Tracking game, avoiding predators, evading competitors, it might help to be naturally quiet.
-But as society grew, I likely would have missed out and been explained within the stories of the time as simpleton of some kind.

-Of course I don't know this, but I only mean to illustrate a point that the many different personalities, body types, mental abilities, and other characteristics in humans, has genetic roots in people sitting by a fire thousands of years ago, and we carry all these with us today for no other reason that we can't get rid of these ghosts from our past.

-Yet, we still must find a way to fit our genetics into the requirements of technological evolution.

-The "artificial selection" of our stories allowed us to create a new selection is thus often a matter of these ghosts.
-This genetic legacy is the source of my artificial selection content, that we find reasons to care about but evolution can't get rid of because its in our genes.

 So it's up to us.
 We can't shake our heritage, but we can improve it with a new identity to remove artificial selection as much as possible and letting nature selection take over.
 Let's get started.

+Evolution needs diversity of amazing variety with ecosystems strict definition of members.
+Each validate the other by forcing reciprocation as the test.
+If outsiders want in, they must find untapped resources on the game board, outrun the sand clock, and score points on the score board, to help the ecosystem organized more matter and defeat entropy, the ultimate goal in the game of life.

+So, this means individuality with qualifications.
+A tiger's orange with stripes or a leopards spots are unique, but that's not who they want to be, it's who the coach said could have the job of catching enough grazers to keep them in check while not decimating their numbers.

+How the coach tells the difference is how the team is also chosen.

+As noted biologist Ernst Meyr says "individual lifeforms are the unit of selection."
+Meaning polar bear, is the unit of selection. and every polar bear depends on the ecosystem it which its member. it must find a way to do its job, and reciprocate, to earn the resources it needs to stay in the game. any other identity is unnatural.

+The natural human player of the game is rooted in shared biological instincts and requirements.
+People need to eat, love, have shelter, hope, and many other things.
+Among our limitations is that we will never accept servitude or blind loyalty.
+Despite numerous belief systems, these are pretty universal features of mankind across time and geography because individuals are the unit of selection.

 How did we spread around the world, and how did we develop tools?
 We plated and spread tool-species inside ecosystems of course.
 And that required, and still requires, three modes of understanding; nature, mythologies, stories, and science.

-- this rationale, of individual defn, is like saying tigers are orange because they want to be, or that leopards have spots because it's in fashion. sexual selection can made birds colorful, but natural selection still approves it in the end....

-- we connect the biological realm with the technological. that is why our true nature is so important, we guide technology where to evolve next. our real-life pains are the thing technology will never feel....

-- ! every individual polar bear, is the unit of selection. and every polar bear depends on the ecosystem it which its member. it must find a way to do its job, and reciprocate, to earn the resources it needs to stay in the game. any other identity is unnatural.